yogstation13/Yogstation/tgui/docs/component-reference.md

 the baseline alignment.
 - `title: string` - A native browser tooltip, which appears when hovering over the button.
-- `children: any` - Content to render inside the button.
+- `content/children: any` - Content to render inside the button.
 - `onClick: function` - Called when element is clicked.

 ### `Button.Checkbox`